clburlison/scripts/clburlison_scripts/ADacctChange/README.md

 #Overview
-When running this script you will see an error message on [L170](./ADacctChange.sh#L170).
+When running this script you will see an error message from the output of [L170](./ADacctChange.sh#L170).
 This is an intentional code design error.
 The script decides what accounts to modify based off of the $uniqueIDAD variable so if it errors on run I want to see the output.
 If it does not error then that user account will be skipped.

 Hopefully all the check steps will verify data integrity before doing something harmful...but as always test in your environment.
 I hold no responsibility for broken systems.